Below are mainly product and use questions about X4 secure calling.

 Q: What are vanity URLs?

 A vanity URL is a temporary link you can create instead of using system-generated links to control who can join your call.
 For example, if you choose movingMountain as your vanity URL, the invitee types in z.x4.com/movingMountain to join your call.
-People DO NOT have to be subscribers to join, but they must have a join code, either Vanity or system-generated.
+People DO NOT have to be subscribers to join a call or meeting, but they must have a join code, either Vanity or system generated, to participate.

 The vanity option is provided to make it easier to connect.
-Vanity codes must be 8 characters and are case sensitive.
+Vanity codes must be a minimum of 8 characters and are case sensitive.
 Vanity URLs expire as soon as the call completes, just as with system-generated join codes.

 Vanity URLs are more secure when they are longer, more random, and the more capital letters you include.
 System-generated codes follow these criteria.